-• Site would adversely affect the outstanding universal value of the Dorset to East Devon Coast World Heritage Site or in the loss of or damage to an important geological exposure or feature of interest В Significant adverse impact Site would have a detrimental impact on a RIGS or Geological SSSI, or on the setting of the Dorset to East Devon Coast World Heritage Site. с Less significant impact Site would have no direct impact on the conservation of geological exposures D No significant impact/negligible Site contains no significant features of importance for geology in the landscape E Positive impact Site has potential for enhancement by the creation of new exposures within important geological sequences.
+• Site would adversely affect the outstanding universal value of the Dorset and East Devon Coast World Heritage Site or result in the loss of or damage to an important geological or geomorphological feature В Significant adverse impact Site would have a detrimental impact on a Local Geological Site (LGS, formerly known as RIGS) or on the setting of the Dorset and East Devon Coast World Heritage Site. с No impact Site would have no impact on the conservation of geological or geomorphological features and there is no potential for geodiversity enhancements.
+D Some positive impact Site contains known features of interest that may be modified but not damaged or lost by the proposals.
+Geological exposures and/or geomorphological features represent an ongoing interest.
+E Positive impact Site has potential to create new and significant opportunities for scientific research and geological conservation.